 Tax codes are issued by HM Revenue and Customs (HMRC) and used by employers and pension companies to deduct income tax due.
 Provided that HMRC has all the information it needs when it issues a tax code, the right amount of tax should be deducted over the course of the tax year.
 However, if your tax code is wrong, you may be paying too much, or too little tax.
 It is therefore important to understand your tax code, ensure it is correct, and to rectify things if not.

-Tax years run from 6th April until 5th April the next year.
-HMRC looks at your different sources of taxable income (e.g. salary, pension, income from property, savings and investments) over a tax year and, if your total taxable income is above the personal allowance, seeks to collect income tax from you.
+Tax years run from the 6th April until the 5th April of the next year.
+HMRC looks at your different sources of taxable income (e.g. salary, pension, income from property, savings, and investments) over a tax year and, if your total taxable income is above the personal allowance, seeks to collect income tax from you.

 |BR||Tells your employer to deduct basic rate, 20% tax on all income|

 |D0||Tells your employer to deduct 40% tax on all income|